-The files to be checked are transmitted in encrypted form and checked in different sandboxes, which operate on the basis of both virtual and physical computers.
-This is why we also speak of a sandbox array.
+The files to be checked are transmitted and checked in encrypted form.
 To make the testing process as efficient as possible, an expected behavior is predicted based on the file type (static analysis) and an environment optimized for this prediction is run up (dynamic analysis).
 Only if the expected behavior does not occur will additional virtual machines be provisioned (post-processing).

-As soon as a file or URL is recognised as bad, a fingerprint of the respective object is created and made available to the network of our technology partner.
+As soon as a file or URL is recognised as bad, a fingerprint of the respective object is created.